Open-Set Support Vector Machines: Experiments

-Note that even the traditional \gls{mcsvm} obtained better results than some of the methods in the literature specially tailored for the open-set scenario.
-We observed that the higher the $\gamma$ parameter, the better the \gls{mcsvm}'s performance for the open-set scenario.
-When grid-searching the $\gamma$ parameter, the \gls{mcsvm} implementation used in this work chooses the higher $\gamma$ value in case of tie in the validation set.
-In many cases, there is statistical difference between this implementation and the implementation that chooses the smallest $\gamma$ in case of ties.
-Therefore, the \gls{svm} used herein is an optimized version for the open-set scenario and it is expected to outperform the traditional \gls{svm} implementation.

-Another remark is about the frequency of negative bias terms in the binary classifiers that compose the \gls{mcfb} \gls{ova} \gls{svm}.
+It is remarkable the frequency of negative bias terms in the binary classifiers that compose the \gls{mcfb} \gls{ova} \gls{svm}.
 Most of the binary classifiers for the \gls{ova} approach already have the correct negative bias term, as shown in Table \ref{tab:correct-bias-term-frequency}.
 To better understand the reason, we also obtained the frequency of binary classifiers with negative bias term using the \gls{ovo} approach, also shown in Table \ref{tab:correct-bias-term-frequency}.
 In this case, only about half of the binary classifiers have negative bias term.

 An informal explanation for this behavior is that in the \gls{ova} approach, we have more negative than positive samples---and more than one class in the negative set.
 Then, it is more likely to have the negative samples ``surround'' the positive ones helping the \gls{svm} to create a bounded \gls{plos} for the positive class.
 This intuition is confirmed by Figure \ref{fig:figPlottingkernel}.
-For both class 1 and class 2, the \gls{svm} creates a bounded \gls{plos} (negative bias term) because class 3 is negative for those binary classifiers and is ``surround'' the positive class in both cases.
+For both class 1 and class 2, the \gls{svm} creates a bounded \gls{plos} (negative bias term) because class 3 (blue) is negative for those binary classifiers and it surrounds the positive class in both cases.
 Considering class 3 as positive, we have no negative samples surround the positive class.
 That is why, in this case, the \gls{plos} is unbounded (non-negative bias term).

 The high frequency of negative bias term for the \gls{ova} explains why some authors in the literature have been reporting good accuracy for detection problems using \gls{svm}s with \gls{rbf} kernels.
 For a detection problem, we have one class of interest and multiple others that we consider as negative for what we have access to train with.
 As the number of negative samples is usually larger, it is more likely to have a classifier with bounded \gls{plos} for detection problems.